 Time to challenge the entrenched marketing theory of market segmentation by age.
 It follows mindless formulas and plays into stereotypes about older people as needy and helpless.
-Buying online is increasing in older age groups.
-Why marketing to seniors is so terrible highlights some of the issues in sectioning out older people in a negative way, or worse in a patronising way.
-Here is an excerpt from the article:
+It also perpetuates these stereotypes.
+An article in FastCo highlights why sectioning out older people leads to negative representations.
+Or worse, they patronise.

 THE ONE UNIVERSAL TRUTH ABOUT AGING The most surprising finding Tuma and her team discovered was when they asked people to envision an aging utopia–and an aging dystopia.
 In every single country surveyed, the utopia had generations living together in harmony, learning from each other, and helping one another other.
 The dystopia, conversely, strictly segregated young and old.
 Which one do we see most in advertising today?

 When was the last time you saw anyone over 55 in a decent ad?
 The world of oldsvertising is a hellscape full of reverse mortgages, erectile dysfunction pills, and bathtubs that won’t kill you.
 The video below is an example of a bathtub advert.

 Time to focus on attitudes, not age.
 No more patronising pictures of older hands, thank you – real life please.
 We are all ageing and we are all individuals

 Many businesses would like to expand their customer base to include older people and people with disability, but not sure how to do it.
 Utilising a checklist is one way to start thinking about it.
 Several organisations have produced checklists and other information to help businesses understand what they can do.
 Much of it costs little or nothing.
-Here are just four.
+Here are just three.